 - Must be classified by the U.S. Internal Revenue Service under Section 501(c)(3) of the I.R.S. code as a nonprofit, tax-exempt organization, donations to which are deductible as charitable contributions under Section 170 (c)(2) and the I.R.S. determination must be current;

-- Must be registered with the Georgia Secretary of State as a nonprofit;
+- Must be registered with the Georgia Secretary of State as a nonprofit (click here to verify);

 - Must have a minimum one-year operating history after the date of receipt of its 501(c)(3) classification;

-- Must have at least one full-time paid employee (paid minimum wage or more, working at least 2,080 hours or more) for at least 12 months prior to submitting an application.
+- Must have at least one full-time or equivalent paid employee (paid minimum wage or more, working 2,080 hours or more) for at least 12 months prior to submitting an application.